“Just be you; everyone else is already taken.” Oscar Wilde

 Born in Taunton to an Italian father and French mother, we moved to South London, where I still live and where my practice is based.
 My path to art was through the sciences, working for ICI for a brief stint and finally culminating with a Ph.
 D from UCL in 1996 on the Quantum behaviour of silicon.
 But I was also attending Goldsmiths College in the evening to study fine art.
 Like a lost melody that kept resonating in my head, the two worlds just seemed linked.

-Apart my passion for making connections, I love open space, speed, simplicity yet paradox, time spent thinking in art 'cave', mind minestrone and the sun on my back.
+Apart my passion for making connections, I love open space, speed, simplicity yet paradox, time spent in the 'art cave', mind minestrone, good friends, belly laughs, nature and the sun on my back.

 We really are just the sum of all the things we experience and the people we meet.
 This holds truer for artists than for most.
 I have been so fortunate in the people who have added to the sum of my parts.
 I cannot thank you enough.